Fine compactified Jacobians of reduced curves: Fine Compactified Jacobians

 \begin{remark} If $\un q$ is not general, it may happen that $\J_X^{ss}(\un q)$ is not separated.
 However, it follows from \cite[Thm.
 15, p.
 155]{Ses} that $\J_X^{ss}(\un q)$ admits a morphism $\phi: \J_X^{ss}(\un q)\to U_X(\un q)$ onto a projective variety that is universal with respect to maps into separated varieties; in other words, $U_X(\un q)$ is the biggest separated quotient of $\J_X^{ss}(\un q)$.
 We call the projective variety $U_X(\un q)$ a \emph{coarse compactified Jacobian}.
 The fibers of $\phi$ are S-equivalence classes of sheaves, and in particular $\phi$ is an isomorphism on the open subset $\J_X^s(\un q)$ (see loc. cit. for details).
 Coarse compactified Jacobians can also be constructed as a special case of moduli spaces of semistable pure sheaves, constructed by Simpson in \cite{Sim}.

-Coarse compactified Jacobians behave quite differently from fine compactified Jacobians, even for a nodal curve $X$; for example \begin{enumerate}[(i)] \item they can have (and typically they do have) less irreducible components then the number $c(X)$ of irreducible components of fine compactified Jacobians, see \cite[Thm.
+Coarse compactified Jacobians behave quite differently from fine compactified Jacobians, even for a nodal curve $X$; for example \begin{enumerate}[(i)] \item they can have (and typically they do have) fewer irreducible components than the number $c(X)$ of irreducible components of fine compactified Jacobians, see \cite[Thm.
 7.1]{MV}; \item their smooth locus can be bigger than the locus of line bundles, see \cite[Thm.
-B(ii)]{CMKV}. \end{enumerate}
+B(ii)]{CMKV}. \item their embedded dimension at some point can be bigger than $2p_a(X)$, see \cite[Ex.
+7.2]{CMKV}. \end{enumerate}

 \end{remark}